research-at-toynbee-hall/datathons/README.md

 ![Example Plot](Examples/Example_Plot.png)

-## The Questions

-Today our question is "How can we find empirical support in order to demonstrate ____ ?".
-In order to help answer this question, we have collected an assortment of data sets from publicly available official sources in order to provide you with the materials to help answer these questions.
 The data sets are found below along with their original source, as well a few [tidy](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) versions of some of the data to help with your time.

 ## Shared Area